private pension provision tax return ELSTER

 Katrin Straub

-Private pension provision is an important building block for your financial future.
-However, many people do not know how to correctly declare this in their tax return, especially via ELSTER, and thereby save taxes.
-This article shows you what to look out for.
+Private retirement provision is an important building block for your financial future.
+However, many people do not know how to declare it correctly in their tax return, especially via ELSTER, and thereby save on tax.
+This article shows you what you need to pay attention to.

 The topic in brief and concise terms